ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 The `current_tenant_id` is managed by the db client in application code.
 See the reference implementation at the end of this article for more details.

 **Pros:** Gives stric data isolation guarantees automatically after policies have been set up.
-Access control can be very granular.
+Access control can be very granular; different policies can be specified for SELECT, INSERT, UPDATE and DELETE.

 **Cons:** Has a performance impact on queries since the RLS policies are evaluated for each row.
 Application logic is spread out across the database and application code, which makes it harder to reason about.